DEVELOPMENT TOOLS

 shopware-cli extension build ./path/to/extension

-Build times drop significantly - from minutes to seconds in many cases.
+With esbuild enabled, build times drop significantly - from minutes to seconds in many cases.
 One documented example shows build time reduced from 2 minutes to 7 seconds.
 The performance improvement is particularly noticeable in CI environments where every second counts.

 Lightning-fast development with admin watcher